piercifani/Presentations/Build Better Apps Faster/Build Better Apps Faster.md

 ```

 ---

+### Where's the `NSURLRequest`?

+^We've achieved something! code is clearer, and that's always a good thing

+---
-> "Applications interacting with web services in a significant manner are encouraged to have custom types conform to `URLRequestConvertible` as a way to ensure consistency of requested endpoints."
+> "Apps interacting with web services are encouraged to have custom types conform to `URLRequestConvertible` as a way to ensure consistency of requested endpoints."

 -- @mattt[^2]